asandnes1/compound_origin_generator/README.md

 I wanted to learn how to implement AI tools in Python applications for pharmaceutical research.
 Therefore, I started this project to use AI to generate an origin story about a molecule whose data is extracted from Pubchem using PubChemPy.

-Use the link below to try this web app for yourself:
+Use the link below to try this web app for yourself (does not open in new tab):

 https://asandnes-dash-portfolio.onrender.com/projects